wp-plugins/cms-tree-page-view/readme.txt

 == Changelog ==

 = 1.2.20 =
 - Removed part of a comment beacuse it mentionened a file on another domain and therefore violated the repository guidelines.
+Also moved some sprites in CSS from loading external to loading internal.

 = 1.2.19 =
 - Added action "cms_tree_page_view_node_move_finish" that is called after a page is moved with drag and drop.
 Useful to for example clear caches.